AgileRL/AgileRL/docs/api/algorithms/sft.rst

 Supervised Fine-Tuning (SFT)
 ====================================

-`SFT <https://arxiv.org/pdf/2109.01652>`__ (Supervised Fine-Tuning) is a technique that trains an LLM to respond in a desired way in response to different queries.
-This doesn't require ReinforcementLearning but simply uses a dataset of (prompt, response) pairs.
+"`SFT <https://arxiv.org/pdf/2109.01652>`__ is a post-training technique used to align LLM responses to a set of desired responses using a dataset of (prompt, response) pairs.
+This technique is the simplest way to shift a model's behaviour toward a target style or task and does not utilise reinforcement learning."

 It's similar to a continuation of the pre-training stage of an LLM, but using a curated dataset that is specific to the LLM's application.
 Cross-entropy loss is computed exclusively on the **response tokens**, so the model is never penalised for how it encodes the prompt.